whosandrey/secure_password_manager/docs/architecture.md

 ## Status

-Initial architecture for Checkpoint 1.
+Architecture for Checkpoint 1.
 The application is not implemented yet.

 ## Overview

-A local, single-user password manager for Linux, written in C.
+A single-user password manager for Linux, written in C language.
-The user unlocks an encrypted vault with a master password and manages credentials through a command-line interface.
+The user unlock an encrypted vault with master password and manage credentials through a CLI.

 ## Components and data flow